JandyTenedora/KafkaRewrite/README.md

 # Kafka Rewrite in Go

 This project is a simple Kafka Rewrite implemented in Go.
 It provides a foundational understanding of Kafka producers and how to handle basic message sending operations.
-It also implements a barebones Kafka broker to further simulate Kafka functionality
+It also implements a barebones Kafka broker to further simulate Kafka functionality.

 ---